naotokui/RhythmVAE_M4L/README.md

 ## Known problems
 ~~- When you keep generating rhythms continuiously, Node for Max crashes with "Max API Timeout" error in some occasions and you'll see "Model is not trained yet" error message.~~
 - Incompatible with folders with names containing special characters such as `[]?*!|@`
+- Changes you make on the sequence grid view are not reflected the rhythm sequence.
+It is just a display!

 ## TO DO